calypsonet/keyple-java/README.md

   - keyple-calypso: source and unit tests for the Calypso library.
   - keyple-plugin: source and unit tests for the different plugins: smartcard.io PC/SC, Stub, Android NFC, Android OMAPI, etc.
 - developer support, testing
-  - example: source for the generic and Calypso implementation examples.
+  - example: source for Keyple implementation examples, generic or Calypso specific.
   - integration: source for the integration code (SDK).

+## Supported platforms
+- Java SE 1.6 compact2
+- Android 4.4 KitKat API level 19

 ## JARs
 When moved to the Eclipse repository, the Eclipse Keyple artifacts will be published on Maven.
 Pending temporary artifacts could be downloaded here: